freenet/web/hugo-site/content/news/building-apps-video-talk.md

 tags = ["video-talk", "front-page"]
 +++

-Freenet architect Ian Clarke explains how to build apps on Freenet, including the basic components of Freenet's architecture like contracts, delegates, and user interfaces.
+Ian Clarke explains how to build apps on Freenet, including the basic components of Freenet's architecture like contracts, delegates, and user interfaces.

 {{< youtube id="yBtyNIqZios?si=KL2x2ovRspGYKMeR" >}}